pedroborraz/A-minecraft-server-using-an-android-device/README.md

 ```sh
 termux-setup-storage
 ```
 ## Setup Ngrok
-Going back to termux:
 Be sure of your CPU architecture.
 If it is arm64
 ```sh
 wget https://bin.equinox.io/c/bNyj1mQVY4c/ngrok-v3-stable-linux-arm64.tgz
 ```